giuglianoanton/PopcornTime/README.md

 <br>Add your API key as value for api_key.
 <br>Build and run the project on your iOS device or simulator.
 <br>
-<br>&emsp;&emsp;*In order to use the app on device or simulator after the first launch, the api key should not be saved as an enviromental var.
+<br>&emsp;&emsp;*In order to use the app on device or simulator after the first launch, the api key should not be saved as an environment var.
 <br>&emsp;&emsp;&nbsp;Use it as an env var only if you don't want to save it on devices/simulator/push it on your remote repo.